TissueMAPS/TissueMAPS/docs/introduction.rst

 `TissueMAPS` is a computational framework for interactive visualization and analysis of large-scale microscopy image datasets.

 High-throughput image-based screens amount to terabytes of image data.
-The size of the generated datasets make it impractical to store and process data on a local computer, but rather calls for remote solutions.
+The size of these datasets make it impractical to store and process data on a local computer, but rather calls for remote scale-out solutions.

 Most available applications for microscopy image analysis are designed to run on a single desktop computer.
 `TissueMAPS` instead uses a distributed client-server model optimized for processing images in parallel on multiple virtual machines (VMs) in a modern cloud infrastructure.